History of British nationality law: Early English and British nationality law

 In 1603 the crowns of England and Scotland were united in the individual of James VI and I, in what is known as the Union of the Crowns.
-In 1701, following some disagreement about the rules of succession to the crown, the English parliament passed the Alien Act 1705, providing that Scottish nationals would have alien status in the realm of England.
+In 1701, following some disagreement about the rules of succession to the crown, the English parliament passed the Alien Act 1705 (3 & 4 Ann. c.
+6), providing that Scottish nationals would have alien status in the realm of England.
 However, this was superseded by the Act of Union 1707, which united the realms of England and Scotland.

-When the British Empire came into existence, the dominion of the crown expanded.
-British subjects included not only persons within the United Kingdom but also those throughout the British Empire (the British Dominion).
-This included both the more dependent Colonies such as Jamaica, Hong Kong and Fiji, as well as the self-governing Dominions, including Australia, New Zealand, South Africa, Canada and Newfoundland.
+When the British Empire came into existence, the reach of the crown expanded.
+British subjects included not only persons within the United Kingdom but also those throughout the British Empire.
+This included both the more dependent colonies such as Jamaica, Hong Kong and Fiji, as well as the self-governing colonies and dominions, including the Australian colonies, New Zealand, South Africa, Canada and Newfoundland.